cestef/rwalk/README.md

 rwalk https://example.com/W1 wordlist.txt:W1
 ```

-In this case, the `W1` string will be replaced by the first word in the wordlist.
+In this case, the `W1` will be replaced by the words in `wordlist.txt`.

 You can also use this to replace with multiple wordlists: